louismullie/temp-data/markdown_final/22fc9c53-dfee-4ccd-aa32-17fc7f489bc7.md

 ---

-The most appropriate next step is **urgent surgical consultation** because the patient has acute pancreatitis with peripancreatic fluid and peritoneal signs (guarding), indicating possible severe disease or complications such as infected necrosis or pseudocyst formation [^115Mw43a].
+The most appropriate next step is **urgent surgical consultation** because the patient has acute pancreatitis with peripancreatic fluid and peritoneal signs (guarding), indicating possible severe disease or complications such as infected necrosis or pseudocyst formation [^notfound].
 Prophylactic antibiotics (imipenem) are not indicated without confirmed infection [^114CYBqu], pantoprazole is not indicated for pancreatitis, and corticosteroids are not recommended in acute pancreatitis [^notfound].
 Early surgical involvement is essential for risk stratification and management of complications [^113Bj6SH].

 ---